nicolaikraus/HoTT-Agda/nicolai/README-SUMMARY.md

 thesis: my PhD thesis Agda code (some parts may not be adapted to the newer version of the library yet)

+The projects "SemiSimpl" and "thesis" require HoTTAgda to be an "included directory" (i.e. needs to be in the loadpath).
+[to be fixed]